Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Traditional Dutch

-Christmas is coming!
-Today is the feast day of Saint Nicholas, also known variously as Kris Kringle, Father Christmas, Santa Claus and many other names, all of which owe their folkloric origins to an early 4th century Christian Bishop of Myra in Asia Minor.
-This saint's legendary habit of secret gift-giving gave rise to our modern concept of Santa Claus through the Dutch tradition of Sinterklaas.
-Saint Nicholas is also known as the patron saint of sailors, merchants, archers, repentant thieves, children, brewers, pawnbrokers, and students!
-Traditionally, Sinterklaas is depicted wearsing a long red cape or chasuble over a white bishop's alb and sometimes red stola, dons a red mitre and ruby ring, and holds a gold-coloured crosier, a ceremonial shepherd's staff with a fancy curled top.
-He carries a big red book in which is written whether each child has been good or naughty in the past year.
-By the 1820s, Santa had acquired an association with reindeer and northern climes, but did not yet make his home or toyshop at the North Pole.
-This was an invention of Victorian cartoonist Thomas Nast, who famously depicted Santa Claus and his North Pole residence in a December 1866 issue of Harper's Weekly!
-Today is a traditional day for spicy Lebkuchen, honey-sweetened German cakes, often moulded into holiday shape, similar to gingerbread that have become part of Germany's Christmas traditions.
-Ho Ho Ho and Yum Yum Yum! 🎅 🎁 🍪
+Christmas is on its way!
+Today marks the feast day of Saint Nicholas, known around the world by names such as Kris Kringle, Father Christmas, Santa Claus, and more.
+These beloved figures trace their roots to a 4th-century Christian bishop from Myra in Asia Minor.
+Saint Nicholas’ legendary acts of secret gift-giving inspired the Dutch tradition of Sinterklaas, which evolved into our modern concept of Santa Claus.
+Saint Nicholas is celebrated as the patron saint of a fascinating array of groups, including sailors, merchants, archers, repentant thieves, children, brewers, pawnbrokers, and students.
+Traditionally, Sinterklaas is depicted wearing a long red cape or chasuble over a white bishop’s alb, often paired with a red stole, mitre, and a gold-colored crosier—a ceremonial shepherd’s staff with an ornate curled top.
+He carries a big red book recording whether children have been good or naughty over the past year.
+By the 1820s, Santa Claus gained his iconic association with reindeer and snowy landscapes, though his home at the North Pole hadn’t yet been imagined.
+This detail was added by Victorian cartoonist Thomas Nast, who famously illustrated Santa and his North Pole workshop in an 1866 issue of Harper's Weekly.
+On this festive day, many indulge in spicy Lebkuchen, the honey-sweetened German cakes shaped like gingerbread, a cherished part of Germany's Christmas traditions.
+Ho Ho Ho and Yum Yum Yum! ❤️ 💚 🤍 💛 🎅 🎁 🍪 🍬 🍬 🍬

 For St. Nicholas Day, December 6th, we have the tartan "Santa's Toy Shop CCS" from the Clan Claus Society.